xGabrielR/xGabrielR/README.md

 <h3>Rossmann Sales Forecast / Data Science</h2>
 <ol>
     <li><strong>Bussiness Problem:</strong> The CFO request sales forecast for future innovations and improvements of all Pharmaceutical Shops, the Rossmann is a drugstore chain of europe which concentrates its sales in Germany.</li>
-    <li><strong>Solution Strategy:</strong> Complete Data Science project to get to know all layers of rossmann's business, always delivering new insights and developing in a cyclical way to deliver value as quickly as possible.</li>
+    <li><strong>Solution Strategy:</strong> Complete Data Science project to get to know all layers of rossmann's business, always delivering new insights and developing in a cyclical way to deliver value as quickly as possible.
+(At Working on It)</li>
     <li><strong>Project Link:</strong> <a href='https://github.com/xGabrielR/Rossman-Store-Sales'>💰 Rossman Sales Forecast</a></li>
 </ol>